victorcastro/docs/docs/voice/voice-for-ios/voice-ios-push-notifications-callkit.md

 Certificates configured with Sinch can be replaced or renewed by uploading new ones.
 New certificates will automatically replace the previous ones for their respective type (_Development_, _Production_ and _VoIP Services_).

-### Possible scenarios of configuring your application
+### Possible Scenarios of Configuring Your Application

 Depending on your use case it is possible to configure calling functionality differently.
 Let's consider two possible scenarios: